 WILL once written cannot be changed/altered

 This is not true, in fact, the WILL which is not revocable is VOID in the first place.
 You can change your Will any number of times you want.
 You just have to take precaution of referring to your previous WILL with a proper date and mentioning that your current WILL supersedes the previous one, it is advisable to remove confusion.

 Write your new will as if you are writing it for the first time.
 (Read: This is How you should write your WILL)

 WILL should be registered compulsorily

-It is purely optional matter.
+It is purely an optional matter.
 Registration of WILL is not compulsory.
 No one can challenge the WILL just because it is not registered and neither a will can be accepted as genuine by courts even if it is registered.
-But still it is desirable to get the WILL registered.
+But still, it is desirable to get the WILL registered.

 If you have proper nominations in place, then there’s no need for WILL

 Nominees are just trustees to investment holdings and are not the legal owners.
 To make them legal owner you have to mention there name in the WILL against the investments you have made for them.

 WILL writing needs lawyer’s services and they charge heavily

 This again is not required.
 Writing of Will doesn’t even require a stamp paper.
 You can write it in your own handwriting on a simple plain page, in any language you know.